What Vitamin Supplements Should You Take On A Keto Diet?

 Please note: The keto diet is not for everyone - before attempting this diet, please consult your GP to ensure it’s safe for you.

 Some keto-friendly foods are rich in magnesium, such as nuts and spinach.
-Everything else, though, is pretty low, making it pretty to slip up on this important mineral which will develop into a deficiency.
+Everything else, though, is pretty low, making it easy to slip up on this important mineral which may develop into a deficiency.

 Recommended magnesium intake